 Free samples are genius.
 Think about a winery: you go, you sample, you buy bigger quantities.
 It’s really the smartest marketing a company can do.I love the idea of “try before you buy” and sampling is a great way to expand an interest or try something new!
 Sites that sell sample subscription services (wow — that’s a lot of alliteration) are all the rage right now.
 It is also a great way to give gifts.

 Anyway — I remember going back to college every year as being both exciting and a bit of a pain.
 Moving all that stuff back and forth year after year took it’s toll.
 But after a while I got it down to a science…as you can imagine.

 I went to college at Hofstra University on Long Island to study broadcast journalism.
+Some of my friends at the time were headed to a different state, and looked at Alabama Education and Career Resources, but I wanted to go into journalism so I stuck to it.
 I was fortunate enough to be able to live on campus and also be only a half hour away from home.
 It was a win-win situation for sure.

 I’m glad I got to live on campus because I was able to get the full college experience.
 But I don’t miss moving in every fall semester.
 I always dreaded it.
 It’s a lot of stress to buy all the things you need, pack up the car and relocate your life.

 Being prepared will definitely make a difference as you head back to college.
 I’ve spoken about Get Buttoned Up before because it’s one of my favorite sites for information about getting organized and has all sorts of tips.
 They’ve asked me to contribute a list for their readers of the top things every college kid needs to buy before heading back to campus.
 Check it out and let me know what you think!